gadomski/antimeridian/docs/paper.md

 The GeoJSON specification [@10.17487/RFC7946] describes how antimeridian-crossing shapes should be split into multiple shapes at the 180th meridian.
 Real-world geometries often do not comply with the specification, typically due to projected coordinates being naively reprojected to geodetic coordinates.
-This leads confusing and unrepresentable geometries.
+This leads to confusing and unrepresentable geometries.
 Our **antimeridan** package provides Python functions for correcting improper geometries, as well as other related utilities.

 ## Statement of need